French ballet

-Early history

 Louis XIV

 Louis XIV, the King of France from 1643 to 1715, was a ballet enthusiast from a young age.
 In fact his birth was celebrated with the Ballet de la Felicite in 1639.
 As a young boy, he was strongly supported and encouraged by the court, particularly by Italian-born Cardinal Mazarin, to take part in the ballets.
-He made his debut at age 14 in the Ballet de Cassandre in 1651.
+He made his debut at age 12 in the Ballet de Cassandre in 1651.
 Two years later in 1653, the teenage king starred as Apollo, the sun god, in Ballet Royal de la Nuit (Royal Ballet of the Night).
 His influence on the art form and its influence on him became apparent.
 His fancy golden costume was not soon forgotten, and his famous performance led to his nickname, the Sun King.
 In the ballet, he banishes the night terrors as he rise as sun at dawn.
 His courtiers were forced to worship him like a god through choreography.
 They were made clear of the glory of King Louis XIV and that he had absolute authority both on and off the dance floor.
 The ballets that young King Louis performed in were very different from ballets performed today.
 The form of entertainment was actually called ballets d'entrées.
 This refers to the small divisions, or "entries," that the ballets were broken up into.
 For example, Le Ballet de la Nuit, comprised over forty of such entries, which were divided into four vigils or parts.
 The whole spectacle lasted 13 hours.